How To Become a Forbes Councils Member

 As a result of their annual power lists, Forbes has an enormous brand cachet.

-It is a symbol of success and wealth, but it’s also so much more.
+It symbolizes success and wealth, but it’s also so much more.

-It’s a community, helping business leaders across a wide variety of industries connect and grow.
-Not to mention, share their hard-earned business insights with a captive audience of business professionals.
+It’s a community helping business leaders across various industries connect and grow.
+Not to mention share their hard-earned business insights with a captive audience of business professionals.

-One way in which Forbes has embraced community-building is through Forbes Councils which, for select leaders, offers a powerful platform for business success by offering members access to visibility, connections, and growth.
+One way Forbes has embraced community-building is through Forbes Councils, which, for select leaders, offers a powerful platform for business success by providing members access to visibility, connections, and growth.